 Several treatment options are available to lower and manage the respiratory symptoms of CF. Anti-inflammatory medications and inhaled bronchodilators (which cause airways to open wider) can aid in breathing.
 Likewise, antibiotics to clear lung infections can help preserve lung function.

 Advanced therapies such as CFTR modulators that target the underlying cause of CF also can clear the airways, ease breathing, and improve patients’ quality of life.

 Physiotherapy may help loosen the mucus in the lungs, making it easier to cough it out.

 Respiratory symptoms and lifestyle changes

-Nutrition plays a vital role in improving patients’ quality of life.
-Eating a healthy diet, and including supplements in the diet to facilitate nutrient absorption, is critical for patients with CF.
+Nutrition plays a vital role in improving quality of life for people with CF. Eating a healthy diet, and including supplements in the diet to facilitate nutrient absorption, is critical for CF patients.

 Nutritional changes should be made only after consulting with a doctor and following that recommendation.
-Similarly, any exercise and physical activity should be performed under the guidance of a doctor and experienced physiotherapist.
+In addition, any exercise and physical activity should be performed under the guidance of a doctor and experienced physiotherapist.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.